psychology

 Harmony at MethodsCon: Futures in Manchester

-MethodsCon in Manchester We will be at MethodsCon: Futures in Manchester, run by the National Centre for Research Methods on 11 and 12 September 2024 to present Harmony, the NLP and AI tool we have been developing for researchers in social science, funded by Wellcome and the Economic and Social Research Council.
-The events take place at The Edwardian Manchester.
-Methods Showcase – 11th September The first event is a workshop on 11 September:
+MethodsCon in Manchester We have attended MethodsCon: Futures in Manchester, run by the National Centre for Research Methods on 11 and 12 September 2024 to present Harmony, the NLP and AI tool we have been developing for researchers in social science, funded by Wellcome and the Economic and Social Research Council.
+The events took place at The Edwardian Manchester.
+Methods Showcase – 11th September The first event was a workshop on 11 September:

 Harmony’s research has been published in BMC Psychiatry!